-- Implement Oregon's behavioral health crisis system, and
+- Provide community feedback on the implementation of 988 and Oregon's behavioral health crisis system, and

 - Refine and move forward the recommendations of the larger Crisis System Advisory Workgroup.

-OHA selected steering committee members who identify as:
+OHA initially selected steering committee members who identified as:

 - Members of communities disproportionately affected by health inequities.